plumvillage/newsletter/src/en/articles/br-phap-luu--thays-vision-for-wake-up-schools.md

 Staff from the Hospital of Tropical Disease (Bệnh viện Bệnh nhiệt đới Trung ương) in Hanoi and Chợ Rẫy Hospital in Ho Chi Minh City - two hospitals that have been at the front line in Vietnam’s effort to contain and to treat COVID-19 - participated.
 The webinar is now available for their healthcare staff of 30,000 people.

-{% image "article/br-phap-luu/Educators retreat in Uganda 2019.4- Credit - Evermind Media-edited.jpg", "expandToRightBorder noFloat" %}
+{% image "article/br-phap-luu/Educators retreat in Uganda 2019.4- Credit - Evermind Media-edited.jpg", "expandToRightBorder noFloat" %}, "has-label"
+<p class="image-label">Br.
+Phap Luu leading an activity in Uganda</p>
 {% image "article/br-phap-luu/Educators retreat in Uganda 2019.1 - Credit - Evermind Media.jpg", "expandToRightBorder noFloat" %}
 {% image "article/br-phap-luu/Educators retreat in Uganda 2019.2- Credit - Evermind Media.jpg", "has-label expandToRightBorder noFloat" %}
 <p class="image-label">Uganda, 2019<span class="note">Photos kindly provided by Evermind Media</span></p>